Riccardo Gualino: Sponsor of the arts

 Gualino was a central figure among a group of intellectuals influenced by Piero Gobetti who had vague but inclusive views about European culture.

-In June 1922 Gualino moved back to Turin, where he became increasingly interest in modern ballet and decided to help diffuse this form of artistic expression in Italy.
-In September 1922 his wife, Cesarina, organized a gym in the Castello di Cereseto and persuaded a group of Russian dancers to move to Turin, where they established a dance school and a theater, the nucleus for a revival of modern ballet.
+In June 1922 Gualino moved back to Turin, where he became increasingly interested in modern ballet and decided to help diffuse this form of artistic expression in Italy.
+In September 1922 his wife, Cesarina, organized a gym in the Castello di Cereseto and persuaded a group of Russian dancers to move to Turin, where they established a dance school and a theatre, the nucleus for a revival of modern ballet.
 Gualino was the first to introduce choreographic forms other than ballet to Italy.

-In 1923 he invited Bella Hutter to dance in his private theater in Turin, and in 1925 invited Mary Wigman to dance in both his private theater and in his newly opened Teatro di Torino.
+In 1923 he invited Bella Hutter to dance in his private theatre in Turin, and in 1925 invited Mary Wigman to dance in both his private theatre and in his newly opened Teatro di Torino.

 Gualino founded the Teatro di Torino in 1925, with a small group of artists and intellectuals.
-It had a permanent orchestra, but did not stage its own productions.

-Instead, it imported the best theater available internationally at the time, and gained a European reputation for the quality of its performances.
+It had a permanent orchestra but did not stage its own productions.
+Instead, it imported the best theatre available internationally at the time, and gained a European reputation for the quality of its performances.
 The first performance was of Gioachino Rossini's L'italiana in Algeri (The Italian Girl in Algiers).
 Concerts staged in the first year included works from the 18th and 20th centuries influenced by Wagnerism and romantic melodrama, a major departure from typical musical performances in Turin.

-The theater was informative rather than experimental, showing the range of work available internationally.

-In this it was at odds with the nationalist views of the fascist regime, and was unsuccessful with the general public.

-The theater was closed in 1931 when Gualino was forced into exile on the island of Lipari.
+The theatre was informative rather than experimental, showing the range of work available internationally.
+In this, it was at odds with the nationalist views of the fascist regime, and was unsuccessful with the general public.
+The theatre was closed in 1931 when Gualino was forced into exile on the island of Lipari.